 When Sophos introduced the new XGS series in April 2021, it was announced that the new firewalls would only support APX series management.
-This suddenly made the paid management of AP series access points via Central Wireless the only option if one wanted to switch to the new XGS series.
-We suspect that this circumstance was a showstopper for some customers and prevented them from switching to the new XGS firewalls.
+This suddenly made the paid management of AP series Access Points via Central Wireless the only option if one wanted to switch to the new XGS series.
+We suspect that this was a showstopper for some customers and prevented them from switching to the new XGS firewalls.

-To chase this fat elephant out of the china store, Sophos probably felt compelled to stop charging for Central WLAN Management.
-Of course, this has made the solution more attractive, and it will probably become the most widely used option for Sophos customers to manage access points in a central console in the future.
+In order to chase this fat elephant out of the china store, Sophos probably felt compelled to stop charging for Central WLAN Management.
+As a result, the solution has naturally become more attractive and will probably become the most widely used variant among Sophos customers in the future for managing Access Points a central console.

-With Sophos Central Wireless, you can easily configure your Sophos Access Points from your Central Account.
+With Sophos Central Wireless, you can configure your Sophos Access Points incredibly easily from your Central Account.
 Connect an access point to the Internet and register it by entering the serial number in your Sophos Central account.
-Then you can start configuring and create a secure wireless network.
-As soon as the access point is in operation, you will see the status of your WiFi and all connected clients.
+You can then begin configuration and create a secure wireless network.
+Once the access point is up and running, you can see the status of your WLAN and all connected clients.

-If you wish, you can also set up a separate guest network with a daily password for visitors or external staff.
+If you want, you can also set up a separate guest network with a daily password for visitors or external employees.

-After you register one or more Sophos Access Points in Sophos Central Wireless, you will need to configure a new network.
-But Sophos Central Wireless does it all with just a few clicks.
-You simply create a new SSID, name your network, choose a secure encryption method (WPA / WPA2 / WEP), define an encryption algorithm (AES TKIP/AES) and determine the desired frequency band (2.4 and / or 5 GHz).
+After you have registered one or more Sophos Access Points in Sophos Central Wireless, you still need to configure a new network.
+But even this is done with Sophos Sophos Central Wireless in just a few clicks.
+You simply create a new SSID, give your network a name, select a secure encryption method (WPA / WPA2 / WEP), define an encryption algorithm (AES TKIP/AES) and determine the desired frequency band (2.4 and / or 5 GHz).
 Of course, the setting of a secure password must not be missing at the end.
-This configuration then only needs to be assigned to one access point.
+This configuration must then only be assigned to an access point.

-If you don't want the WiFi to be available at all times, you can also set a time limit.
+If you don’t want the Wi-Fi to be available all the time, you can also restrict it to a limited time.

 Keeping track of multiple access points quickly becomes a challenge.
-With Sophos Central Wireless, you'll never reach your limits when it comes to keeping track of your network.
-Simply enter a location description for each access point.
-If there are several branch offices, you can even add the address to see the distribution on Google Maps.
+With Sophos Central Wireless, you’ll never reach your limit when it comes to keeping track of your network.
+Simply store a description of the location of each access point.
+If there are multiple outposts, you can even store the address to see the distribution on Google Maps.

-Aren't you sure two access points on your floor are enough?
+Not sure if two Access Points on your floor are enough?
 Just upload a floor plan and simulate the distribution of your devices.

 Create guest networks

-Sophos Central Wireless gives you the ability to create guest networks.
-This will create a secure area for visitors or devices that you don't want to have on your corporate network.
-Authentication can be done with daily, weekly or monthly passwords generated according to a fixed schedule.
-Once a new password has been created, you can notify your administrators or selected users by email.
+Sophos Central Wireless allows you to create guest networks.
+This allows you to create a closed area for visitors or devices that you do not want on your corporate network.
+For authentication, you can choose between daily, weekly or monthly passwords, which are generated according to a fixed schedule.
+As soon as a new password is created, you can notify your administrators or selected users by e-mail.

-Sophos Access Points and Sophos Wireless allow you to connect APs without an Internet connection.
-With the so-called "mesh mode" the WiFi area can be enlarged in a very uncomplicated way.
+With Sophos Access Points and Sophos Wireless, it is possible to connect APs without a network connection.
+With the so-called “Mesh Mode”, the WLAN area can be increased in a very uncomplicated way.
 The SSID is passed on to each access point.
-The advantage of this is that the wireless network can also be expanded without cables.
-The access point gets the network from the nearest access point and passes it on to a smartphone, tablet, laptop or other device.
+The advantage of this is that the wireless network can be expanded without cables.
+The access point gets the network from the next access point in its vicinity and passes this on to a smartphone, tablet, laptop or other device.

 - Getting Started with Sophos Wireless